-- (3) (A) If any person was abducted to facilitate commission of the offense or to facilitate escape, increase by 4 levels; or - (B) if any person was physically restrained to facilitate commission of the offense or to facilitate escape, increase by 2 levels.
+- (3) (A) If any person was abducted to facilitate commission of the offense or to facilitate escape, increase by 4 levels; or - (B) if any person was physically restrained to facilitate commission of the offense or to facilitate escape, increase by 2 levels. - (c) Cross Reference - (1) If a victim was killed under circumstances that would constitute murder under 18 U.S.C. § 1111 had such killing taken place within the territorial or maritime jurisdiction of the United States, apply §2A1.1 (First Degree Murder).

-(B) and (C), add 5 levels.

-(1) If a victim was killed under circumstances that would constitute murder under 18 U.S.C. § 1111 had such killing taken place within the territorial or maritime jurisdiction of the United States, apply §2A1.1 (First Degree Murder).